davidsun0/jclass/README.md

 Java Programming Language.
 As such, it can generate code that uses the `invokedynamic` instruction or use special characters in names.

-The class file is represented as a tree of structures.
-Every named structure in the JVM Specification can be created and manipulated like any other lisp structure.
+The class file is represented as a tree of objects.
+Every named structure in the JVM Specification has an equivalent Lisp object.

-There are functions to assemble and disassemble a `java-class` structure to and from a `.class` file.
-Note that fields, methods, and attributes cannot be serialized or deserialized outside of a class.
+There are functions to assemble and disassemble a `java-class` object to and from a `.class` file.
+Note that fields, methods, and attributes cannot be serialized or deserialized outside of a class: they require a class file's constant pool.

 jclass is built up in these layers: